 - Improvements in transport efficiency incited an expanded territorial range to value chains, which has expanded the range of procurement and market options.

-- The development of information technologies, enables corporations to establish a better level of control over their value chains.
+- The development of information technologies enables corporations to establish better control over their value chains.
 The coordination of flows within value chains has improved, particularly their reliability and timeliness.

 - Technical improvements, notably for intermodal transportation, enabled more efficient connectivity between different transport modes, especially land and maritime connectivity, and thus within value chains.

 The outcomes have been an improved velocity of freight, a decrease in the friction of distance, and a spatial division of production.
 This process is strongly embedded with the capacity and efficiency of international and regional transportation systems.
 The production stages of a good occur at multiple locations in a complex web of relations and flow along supply chains.
 Consequently, the geography of value chains is integrated into the geography of transport systems.
 Among the main sectors of integration between transportation and value chains are:

 - Agricultural.
-They include a sequence of fertilizers and equipment as inputs and grains, vegetables, and animals as outputs.
+A sequence of fertilizers and equipment as inputs and grains, vegetables, and animals as outputs.
 Several specialized transportation modes are used for this production system, including grain railcars, trucks, and grain ships.
 Since many food products are perishable, modes often have to be adapted to these specific constraints with refrigerated transportation.
 Agricultural shipments tend to be highly seasonal with regional harvest periods.
 Ports play an essential role as points of warehousing and transshipment of agricultural commodities.
-A growing share of the international transportation of grain is getting containerized, in the range of 10 to 15%.
+A growing share of international grain transportation is getting containerized, in the range of 10 to 15%.

 - Energy.
-Include the transport of fuels (oil, coal, natural gas, etc.) from where they are extracted to where they are transformed and finally consumed (see, for instance, International oil transportation).
+The transport of fuels (oil, coal, natural gas, etc.) from where they are extracted to where they are transformed and finally consumed (see, for instance, International oil transportation).
 They are linked to massive flows of bulk raw materials supported by railways, maritime shipping, and pipelines.
 Energy value chains tend to be massive, stable, and consistent since a constant supply of energy is required with some seasonal variations.